Rust vs Julia in scientific computing

 Note

-Discussing Ordering::SeqCst would go beyond the scope of this blog post.
+Discussing Ordering::Relaxed would go beyond the scope of this blog post.
 You can read more about atomic memory orderings in the documentation.

 The correct Julia version looks very similar to the Rust version: